November 20, 2011

 1. Demonstrate self-actualization and nonviolence every step of the way.
 Abuse during our developmental years can undermine our ability to empathize.
 Those who suffer from humiliation and violence in the home may attempt to perpetuate humiliation and violence elsewhere.
 Remember that our means become our ends.
 Insist on democracy in our homes, offices, and domestic and foreign policies. – AGGIE PERILLI

-How have you learned to live fearlessly and with courageous empathy and unity?
+How have you learned to live fearlessly and with transformative empathy and unity?

 Aggie Perilli is president of Aggie Perilli Communications International.
 APCI creates empathetic and unifying communications and transformative campaigns for nonprofit and for-profit organizations and spokespeople.
 To engage and align your audience to exceed your expectations while inspiring a world of connection, contact APCI.

 Note: If you find this post helpful, you can subscribe to my blog here at no charge!
-Thank you for sharing your fearless insights here on Facebook and Twitter.
+Thank you for sharing your insights with me on Facebook and Twitter.